zorg/zorg-gpio/docs/analog_sensor.md

 ## `read`

-Returns the raw value from the temperature sensor.
+Returns the raw value from the analog sensor.